Slobodan Santrač: International career

 Despite being a prolific scorer during his entire club career, Santrač never established himself at international level, making just eight friendly appearances (only 110 minutes played) for Yugoslavia between 1966 and 1974.
 His first cap for the national team came on 1 June 1966 in a 2–0 loss to Bulgaria and his only goal later that month against Sweden, in a game that ended in a 1–1 draw.

 Managerial career

-In December 1994, Santrač started his managerial career at the helm of the national team of FR Yugoslavia, while the country was still under UN sanctions.
-He served as their manager for almost four years, qualifying the team for the 1998 FIFA World Cup.
-Later on, Santrač moved to China and took charge of Shandong Luneng, winning the double in 1999.
-He was also manager of Saudi Arabia (2001), and Macedonia (2005).
+In November 1994, Santrač was announced as the inaugural manager of the national team of FR Yugoslavia, while the country was still under UN sanctions.
+He served as their manager for almost four years, qualifying them for the 1998 FIFA World Cup.
+Subsequently, Santrač went abroad to China and took charge of Shandong Luneng, winning the double in 1999.
+He was also manager of Saudi Arabia (2001) and FYR Macedonia (2005).

 Death

 Santrač died of a heart attack on 13 February 2016 at the age of 69.